 - 1. The methodology was developed according to the needs and requirements for the study based on the overlaying the future on the LULC(Land Use Land cover) Map and to determine the water distribution network . - 2.
-As WSS uses spatial database, GIS technology can act as important rules in collecting, storing,
+As WSS uses spatial database, GIS technology can act as important rules in collecting, storing, managing and analysing of spatial data set that are used in designing of WSS.

-- In this above papers we focused on the train 3. data that uses for water quality assessment, network analysis and routing the pipe lines through the barriers. - 4.
+- 3. In this above papers we focused on the train data that uses for water quality assessment, network analysis and routing the pipe lines through the barriers. - 4.
 The method to evaluate the hydrological impacts due to land use modifications can be achieved through integrating GIS.